Wassenaar: Modern history

-In addition, the U.S. Embassy The Hague as well as several ambassadorial residences are located here, including those of Canada, South Korea, Indonesia, and Ireland.
-In general, there is a large expatriate community of diplomats and business people in Wassenaar, largely due to its proximity to both the international organizations and embassies in The Hague as well as to several international schools located in the Hague metro area, including the American School of The Hague (ASH) located within Wassenaar.

 From 1970 until its relocation to Amsterdam in 2016, the Netherlands Institute for Advanced Study (NIAS) which provides research time, space and support for foreign and Dutch scholars, was located in Wassenaar and the Netherlands Institute of International Relations Clingendael, is situated in Huys Clingendael.

+The U.S. Embassy The Hague as well as several ambassadorial residences are located here, including those of Canada, South Korea, Indonesia, and Ireland.
+In general, there is a large expatriate community of diplomats and business people in Wassenaar, largely due to its proximity to both the international organizations and embassies in The Hague.
+There are several international schools located in Wassenaar, including the American School of The Hague (ASH), and The International School Wassenaar, part of Rijnlands Lyceum Foundation.

-As a community, Wassenaar benefits from several parks and a network of bicycle paths.
-Trees, mainly beech, oak, and horse chestnut, are widespread, giving the town a green characteristic.
-The town centre supports a number of high-end shops, delicatessens, and bakeries as well as a cafe, bar, and restaurant.
-There are Football, Field Hockey, Cricket, Rugby, and Tennis clubs located in Wassenaar for locals to participate in or to enthusiastically cheer on.
+Wassenaar has several parks and a network of bicycle paths.
+Trees, mainly beech, oak, and horse chestnut, are widespread, giving the town a green character.
+The town centre supports a number of high-end shops, delicatessens and bakeries as well as cafes, bars, and restaurants.
+There are Football, Field Hockey, Cricket, Rugby, and Tennis clubs.
+The theme park Duinrell and the race track Duindigt, the only remaining grass race track in the Netherlands, are also here.
+The art Museum Voorlinden was opened by King Willem-Alexander in 2016.

-Some remnants of the Atlantic wall are located on Wassenaar's beach, the Wassenaarseslag; nearly a thousand metres of underground walled tunnels are present, connecting five bunkers.
-The network now serves as a bat sanctuary and is not open to visits anymore.
-The theme park Duinrell and the race track Duindigt, the only remaining grass race track in the Netherlands, are here as well.